Why study in the UK?

 The UK has one of the most prestigious education systems of the world.
 Some of the oldest institutions of the world resides in the UK.
 Universities like Oxford and Cambridge fight for the first place in the world university rankings every year.
 One-fourth of the UK Universities are among the top 100.

 The international student population in the UK was around 500,000 in the year 2017/2018.

 UK has a lot of tourist attractions as well.
 Though London is the centre of attraction for this but other parts have their own heritage and cultures as well.

-The busy cities are very colourful and noisy while the countryside is quiet and peaceful.
+The busy cities are very colorful and noisy while the countryside is quiet and peaceful.
 The night life of the UK is a vital part of the students’ life.
 The various sports activities around the country is bound to keep you occupied as well.
 Also, the warm and welcoming diversified culture is what brings so many international students to the UK every year.

 There are over 140 universities in the UK.
 They are often talked about as being part of a category or group.
 These include: